WHICH SUBJECT ARE YOU INTERESTED IN?

 With large customers from China and the US, we have been so successful in working together for several years without a single flight!
 This prevents CO₂ emissions and saves valuable time for both parties.

-In the next few years we will tackle the other major component of the oil heating system, which is based on the history of our own building.
-After having procured a significantly more efficient burner several years ago, it is now necessary to carefully examine alternatives that can be integrated into the existing building structure at the same time.
+In the next few years we will tackle our oil heating system, which is currently fueled by climate neutral oil.
+It is now necessary to carefully examine alternatives that can be integrated into the existing building structure at the same time.
 No easy and also a costly task.

 In terms of power consumption, we are relatively well despite 1,000 square meters of production and a number of IT infrastructure.
 Here, too, we will be examining a switch to green electricity from local hydropower and, if necessary, in the medium term in the investment in our own PV systems and buffer storage.

 However, the biggest block is the daily commute distance of our employees.
 Here again you can see very impressively that climate protection also starts with each individual.
-Some of our employees commute by bike or have carpools.
+Many of our employees started commuting by bike or created carpools.
 The connection to the public transport is, however, despite relatively opposite station with 1-2 trains per hour relatively poor.
 Maybe we can think of something here together with the employees ...

 The environment and the associated air is a common good.
 It can not be fully owned by anyone, so no one feels responsible.
 Companies are responsible for a large part of the emitted emissions.
 The exhaust gases are negative external effects that have a detrimental effect on the general population.
 Basically, there are three solutions for dealing with this so-called tragedy of commons.